NethermindEth/general-agents-module/README.md

 ### TestAlertEvent

 The concept of a `TestAlertEvent` class does not actually exist.
 It was not implemented because the `forta-agent` library provides built-in static methods that serve the purpose that `TestAlertEvent` would have fulfilled.
+Below we are providing some instructions on how to use `forta-agent` to create an `AlertEvent` you could use for testing.

 #### Creating Alert